 In principle, a UK-resident company benefits from relief from UK corporation tax for interest and other financing costs, but this is an area that is subject to continually increasing restrictions.

-If the lender is a related party or the borrowing is guaranteed by a related party, arm's-length transfer pricing rules will be applied to determine the amount and rate at which the borrower could have borrowed from an independent lender.
-The UK does not have any 'safe harbours' for this purpose.
+If the lender is a related party or the borrowing is guaranteed by a related party, arm's-length transfer pricing rules will be applied to determine the amount and rate at which the borrower could have borrowed from an independent lender, and tax follows that arm's-length position.
+The UK does not have any thin capitalisation 'safe harbours'.

-In line with BEPS Action 4, the UK has introduced an EBITDA-based cap on net interest expense.
+In line with BEPS Action 4, the UK has introduced an earnings before interest, taxes, depreciation and amortisation (EBITDA)-based cap on net interest expense.
 The restrictions, which apply only where a group has over £2 million in UK net interest expense, include:

 - a debt cap that provides that a group's net UK interest deductions cannot exceed the global net third-party interest expense of the group.

 Interest treated as a distribution will not be deductible.
-This will include situations where the interest exceeds a reasonable commercial return, the rate depends upon the performance of the borrower or if the loan is convertible into shares.
+This includes situations where the interest exceeds a reasonable commercial return, the rate depends on the performance of the borrower or the loan is convertible into shares.

 Interest relief may also be restricted where a main purpose of being party to the loan in the relevant accounting period is to obtain a tax advantage.

 In addition, there are various domestic exceptions.
-There is no obligation to withhold if:
+There is no obligation to withhold tax if: